 - The top five states leading the demand for receptionists are California, Texas, Florida, New York and Arizona, meaning that employers in these markets need to be prepared for even more competition when sourcing talent.

-demand for receptionists is only going to grow — nine percent by 2026, to be exact.
+demand for receptionists is only going to grow — four percent by 2029, to be exact.

 6. choose your channels to find candidates